Association for Project Management - the Chartered body for the project profession

-The award-winning Association for Project Management is committed to developing and promoting project and programme management through its FIVE Dimensions of Professionalism.
+The Association for Project Management, the Chartered body for the project profession, is committed to developing and promoting project and programme management through its FIVE Dimensions of Professionalism.
+In 2017, APM was awarded a Royal Charter as part of its strategy to raise awareness and standards in the profession.
+The receipt of a Royal Charter marks a significant achievement in the evolution of project management.
 There are a number of ways in which you can benefit from what we do, including:

-The association is a registered charity with over 21,650 individual and 570 corporate members making it the largest professional body of its kind in Europe.
+The award-winning association has over 23,000 individual and 570 corporate members making it the largest professional body of its kind in Europe.
+APM is the UK member of the International Project Management Association.

 How APM is run